 I've just been told that I lack iron in my blood.
 So, I'm curious, what is the worst thing that could happen if I don't do anything about it?

-While pumping iron in barbell form might help you look more like Mr. Schwarzenegger, “pumping iron” through your blood in mineral form is a critical component of your overall health.
-A constant supply of iron in your diet fuels the production of new red blood cells.
-These red blood cells contain hemoglobin, a complex protein-iron compound that carries oxygen from the lungs to all of the body's cells.
-If your blood levels of iron are low, you can develop iron deficiency anemia — basically, your body isn’t able to make good use of the oxygen you’re inhaling.
-What might happen if you don’t take steps to address an iron deficiency?
-The answer is that you’d likely start to experience a number of symptoms (read on for more about those), if you haven’t started experiencing them already — and they could get worse over time.
-The good news is that getting enough iron pumping through your body is typically much easier than being a professional body builder.
+While pumping iron in barbell form might help you look more like Arnold Schwarzenegger, pumping iron through your blood in mineral form is critical to your overall health.
+An adequate supply of iron from diet or supplements fuels the production of healthy red blood cells.
+Iron is necessary to form hemoglobin, which is a protein-iron compound attached to red blood cells that actually carries oxygen from the lungs to all of the body's cells.
+If your blood levels of iron are low, you may develop iron deficiency anemia.
+Basically, this means your body isn’t able to transport oxygen efficiently and make good use of the air you’re inhaling.
+If you don’t take steps to address an iron deficiency, you may start experiencing a number of adverse symptoms that could get worse over time (more specifics on them later).
+The good news is that getting enough iron pumping through your body is typically much easier than lifting that iron at the gym.

 You mention that you’ve been told you lack iron in your blood.
-Did you get this news from a health care provider?
-If so, did s/he evaluate you for other symptoms of iron deficiency anemia?
-Depending on just how iron deficient you are, symptoms of iron deficiency anemia can include:
+Did you get this news from a health care provider after a blood test?
+If so, did they evaluate you for symptoms of iron deficiency anemia?
+This is key because some individuals are iron deficient without experiencing anemia (lacking healthy red blood cells).
+If untreated, iron deficiency may progress to iron deficiency anemia, which is where you may start to see more complications.
+Depending on how iron deficient you are, symptoms of iron deficiency anemia may include:

-- Pica, or cravings for non-food substances like dirt, ice, or soap
+- Pica, or cravings to eat non-food substances such as dirt, ice, or soap

-Though a medical professional will be able to more accurately address your specific needs, you may be interested to know that the simplest fix for iron deficiency typically involves adding more iron to your diet.
+With that said, you may be interested to know a common way to address iron deficiency typically involves adding more iron to your diet.
 The form of iron found in animal foods, called heme iron, is more easily absorbed than the form from plant foods (non-heme iron).
-As such, good sources of iron include beef liver, clams, oysters, and other lean meats (like beef and pork).
-For the vegetarians and vegans out there, beans, wheat germ, and whole grains are some plant sources of iron.
-If heme iron and non-heme iron are eaten together, your body will absorb more of the non-heme iron than if the non-heme iron were eaten alone.
-However, any iron that you can manage to fit into your diet is better than none!
-Eating or drinking something with vitamin C along with your food can also help your body more easily absorb iron.
+As such, good sources of iron include beef liver, clams, oysters, egg yolks, and other lean meats (such as beef and pork).
+For the vegetarians and vegans of the world, beans, wheat germ, whole grains, and even iron-fortified breakfast cereals are some plant sources of iron.
+Interestingly, if heme iron and non-heme iron are eaten together, your body can absorb more of the non-heme iron than if the non-heme iron were eaten alone.
+Additionally, adding foods or drinks that are good sources of vitamin C along with your food can also help your body more easily absorb iron.
+Regardless of your food preferences, any iron in your diet is better than no iron!

-Some groups of people are more likely to be at risk of iron deficiency than others and might benefit from paying extra attention to their iron intake:
+Additionally, some populations are more likely to be at risk of iron deficiency than others and might benefit from paying extra attention to their iron intake.
+These include:

 - Girls in their teens